 Uh-Oh!
 Did you plant too much?
-Bumper crop of raspberries?
-Zucchini coming out of your ears?
+Were you overzealous when you were planting your vegetable patch?
 Are you saying to yourself, ‘what am I going to do with all of this?’
 It’s an amazing feeling to know you succeeded in growing your own food and even as long as I’ve been gardening, I never grow tired of that sense of accomplishment.
-I’m not going to lie though, trying to figure out what to do with all of the excess veggies from the garden can be overwhelming.
+I’m not going to lie though, trying to figure out what to do with all of the excess veggies from the garden can be a little overwhelming.

-Each year, most gardeners, both new and seasoned alike, try to gauge and plant vegetable gardens according to the need they anticipate for themselves or their families.
-It’s not hard to get carried away in the spring (ask me how I know).
+Every year, most gardeners, both new and seasoned alike, try to gauge and plant their vegetable garden according to the need they anticipate for themselves or their families.
+It’s not hard to get carried away in early spring (ask me how I know) when you’re planning which garden vegetables you will plant.
 But, with August comes the realization that you over-planted.
 Now, your crops are ready to harvest, sometimes all at once, and you can’t possibly use it all before it starts to go bad.

 This post contains affiliate links.
 If you click on